-You've RSVP'd, you've sorted your transport and hotel, but you've still not decided what to wear.
+You've RSVP'd to the wedding, you've sorted your transport and hotel, but you've still not decided what to wear.
 You know it's going to be a dress, but you don't know much else.
 Luckily, we've done the leg work for you.
 Whether you're after a maxi or a midi, a plus size or a petite, here's our pick of beautiful wedding guest dresses for the big occasion.

-"Being only five feet tall, anything longer than just below the knee looks ridiculous on me."
+"Being only five feet tall, any dress longer than just below the knee looks ridiculous on me."

-While there are no strict rules when it comes to petite dresses, it does help to be aware of your proportions.
-We're certainly not guilty of making a beeline for petite ranges, but this rose print Precis Petite number is the ideal dress for shorter women.
+There are no strict rules when it comes to petite dresses for a wedding, but it does help to be aware of your proportions.
+While we're certainly not guilty of making a beeline for petite ranges, this rose print Precis Petite number is the ideal dress for shorter women.
 Not only will the higher waistline suit a number of different body types, but the knee length cut will elongate those legs.
 We're also in love with this midi dress from Coast, particularly for its classic, '50s-style shape and its unusual, asymmetrical neckline with short sleeves.
 This dress isn't petite, but it is available in a shorter size.

 1. Go for a higher waistline to make you look taller.

 2. Look for 'short' sizes, not just petite.

 Left: Petite enchanted rose dress, £79, Precis Petite.